-Chewy Oatmeal Cookies with Chocolate Chunks, Pecans, and Dried Cherries are based on a fabulous, old-fashioned oatmeal cookie recipe, then jazzed up with chewy cherries, crunchy nuts and luscious chocolate chunks.
+Chewy Oatmeal Cookies with Chocolate Chips, Pecans, and Dried Cherries are based on a fabulous, old-fashioned oatmeal cookie recipe.
+They’re jazzed up with chewy cherries, crunchy nuts, and luscious chocolate pieces.

 Chewy Oatmeal Cookies

 The first time I made these cookies, I was driving to Iowa to meet my sisters and visit my parents.
 Naturally, I needed to bring some goodies to share.
 Fortunately, my siblings love a wider array of ingredients than my picky family, so I chose some cookies the latter would not touch with a ten-foot pole.

 The easy answer was chewy oatmeal cookies.
 You can take the basic recipe and add your favorites:

 - Substitute dried cranberries or raisins for the dried cherries

 - Toasted walnuts would be a tasty alternative to pecans.

 - Add milk chocolate chips or any kind of chocolate chunks in place of the chocolate chips.
 Toffee bits are also very tasty!